Non-stationary Gaussian models with physical barriers: Finite dimensional representation of

 In Figure \ref{fig-barrier-gaps} we show that the new SGF is robust to the boundary polygon selection process, satisfying Property 1.
 Figure \ref{fig-q-image} shows that the precision matrix is very sparse.
 The computationally demanding operation when using the Barrier SGF is a repeated Cholesky factorisation, which is a factorisation of a matrix with the same sparsity structure as for the stationary SGF, resulting in the same computational cost, $\m O(n^{3/2})$ where $n$ is the number of nodes in the finite element mesh \citep{Lindgren2011}, hence the Barrier SGF satisfies Property 2.

-The only step that needs to be assessed by the applied user is the step of mesh construction, including whether the boundaries have a reasonable representation in the mesh, but this step is also needed when using the stationary SGF.
+The only step that needs to be assessed by the user is the step of mesh construction, including whether the boundaries have a reasonable representation in the mesh, but this step is also needed when using the stationary SGF.

 For the marginal standard deviation of the field at a location $s$ we have two options.
 One is to use the spatially varying standard deviation we get from solving the above equations, which results in higher prior standard deviation in inlets.
 The second option is to rescale the precision matrix so that all the marginal standard deviations are 1.
+This can be done by finding the maginal variances (finding the inverse diagonal of the precision matrix through sparse computations), and rescaling the precision matrix using these values.
 In this paper, we have chosen the first option mainly for its interpretation; we believe that this non-constant marginal spatial uncertainty is \emph{a priori} reasonable.
 The SGF is a solution to an SPDE and represents the ``average location'' of a randomly moving individual in the physical space defined by the differential equation.
-In the archipelago, narrow inlets are places that an individual is less likely to visit as opposed to the large open sea areas but if the individual gets into an inlet, it will remain in there for a longer period.
-This leads to higher standard deviations compared to a stationary SGF; i.e.\ either there is a lot of fish, or there are almost no fish, in the inlet.
+E.g. in the archipelago example, narrow inlets are places that an individual is less likely to visit as opposed to the large open sea areas but if the individual gets into an inlet, it will remain in there for a longer period.
+This leads to higher standard deviations compared to a stationary SGF; e.g.\ either there is a lot of fish, or there are almost no fish, in the inlet.